eungbean/ebdm/README.md

 </p>

 <p align="center">
-We introduce a Brownian Bridge Diffusion Model for exemplar-guided image translation (EGIT), <br>
- that translates from structure control to a photo-realistic image while exploiting style from exemplars.
+We introduce a Brownian Bridge Diffusion Model for exemplar-guided image translation (EGIT), that translates from structure control to a photo-realistic image while exploiting style from exemplars.
 </p>
 <be>